-Procedures for children who are sick or infectious
+Procedure for children who are sick or infectious

-- If children appear unwell during the day have a temperature, sickness, diarrhoea or pains, particularly in the head or stomach the manager calls the parents and asks them to collect the child, or send a known carer to collect the child on their behalf. - If a child has a temperature, they are kept cool, by removing top clothing and sponging their heads with cool water, but kept away from draughts. - The child's temperature is taken using a forehead thermometer strip or a digital thermometer, kept in the first aid box. - In extreme cases of emergency, the child should be taken to the nearest hospital and the parent informed. - Parents are asked to take their child to the doctor before returning them to the setting.
-The setting can refuse admittance to children who have a temperature, sickness and diarrhoea or a contagious infection or disease - Where children have been prescribed antibiotics, parents are asked to keep them home for 48 hours before returning to the setting. - After diarrhoea, parents are asked to keep children home for 48 hours or until a formed stool is passed. - The setting has a list of excludable diseases and current exclusion times.
-The full list is obtainable from - www.hpa.org.uk/webc/HPAwebFile/HPAweb\C/1194947358374 and includes common childhood illnesses such as measles.
+- If children appear unwell during the day have a temperature, sickness, diarrhoea or pains, particularly in the head or stomach the manager calls the parents and asks them to collect the child, or send a known carer to collect on their behalf. - If a child has a temperature, they are kept cool, by removing top clothing, sponging their heads with cool water, but kept away from draughts.

+- Temperature is taken using a 'fever scan' kept near to the first aid box. - In extreme cases of emergency the child should be taken to the nearest hospital and the parent informed. - Parents are asked to take their child to the doctor before returning them to nursery; the nursery can refuse admittance to children who have a temperature, sickness and diarrhoea or a contagious infection or disease. - Where children have been prescribed antibiotics, parents are asked to keep them at home for 48 hours before returning to the setting. - After diarrhoea, parents are asked to keep children home for 48 hours or until a formed stool is passed. - The setting has a list of excludable diseases and current exclusion times.
+The full list is obtainable from www.patient.co.uk and includes common childhood illnesses such as measles.